~ You are wellcome to the Sleepwalker Scriptorium ~

 ~ and now, tying the lot together, the Diaries and Journals of my grandfather, William Walker.

-~ New to the site are The Fundus of Hell ( a collation of uncommon tales) and The Volmithig Dimantis.
+~ New to the site is The Fundus of Hell ( a collation of uncommon tales) and The Volmithig Dimantis.

 ~ The Twin Codicils of That Biblionihilistica ~ (aka The Bifurcate Addendum) Comprising the First Codicil (Initiate Tract) & the Second Codicil (Terminate Tract)